nitrowv/ctf-writeups/2022-BSides-Fort-Wayne-CTF/Obscurity-not-equal-to-Security.md

 ;*3$"
 ```

 We can see a flag prefix and a string above it which doesn't really make sense.
 There is also a helpful hint in the form of "Where do you computers start counting?".
-Since many programming languages do not start counting at 0 instead of 1, maybe we could try that as an input?
+Since many programming languages start counting at 0 instead of 1, maybe we could try that as an input?

 ```
 ┌──(tanner㉿kali)-[~/ctf/bsides]